HanSunUCLA/Machine_Learning_Review/ML_Review.md

    $ACC_{boot}=\frac{1}{b}\sum_{b}^{j=1}\frac{1}{n}\sum^{n}_{i=1}\big(1 - L(\hat{y_i}, y_i)\big)$

-A slightly different approach to boostrapping using the so-called *Leave-One-Out Boostrap* technique.
+A slightly different approach to Boostrapping using the so-called *Leave-One-Out Boostrap* technique.
 The *out-of-bag* samples are used as test sets for evaluation instead of directly using training data.
 The standard error can be calculated as:

 $SE_{boot}=\sqrt{\frac{1}{b-1}\sum_{i=1}^{b}(ACC_i-ACC_{boot})^2}$